FourjsGenero/ex_push_notification/README.md

 * Setup GST iOS developer environment
 * Enable the pushdemo_ios packaging rules
 * Build all
-* Install the IPA create in
+* Install the IPA created in the build/packages directory

 ### Build the server programs